-I am going to use this blog as a testament of how a vintage motorcycle can be recommissioned fast and efficiently with plenty of dialogue between the owner and me, you will note from the dates of the to from dialogue through the emails that I am committed in sharing information while I work through the project.
+I am going to use this blog on a Velocette Viceroys as a testament of how a vintage motorcycle can be recommissioned fast and efficiently with plenty of dialogue between the owner and me, you will note from the dates of the to from dialogue through the emails that I am committed in sharing information while I work through the project.
 You will note with my emails that they are sent after work hours as I do not like to pass the costs on to the owners.

 I can kill two birds with one stone by writing a report on the work being carried out and using the report as a blog on the website.
 By doing it this way I hope to show honesty and efficiency to suit both parties.

 Pictures are also at the end.
 This conversation is ongoing so this blog will be updated later on.